 Again, if you want a classic ‘rainforest experience’, with mysterious thickets of trees and dappled darkness throughout the jungle, then Danum is your man.
 In over 400 acres of vegetation, you really feel completely immersed in the environment.
 The trees themselves are an incredible sight and provide homes for all sorts of primates including Macaques and Gibbons.
 Though the Kinabatangan basin is theoretically better for wildlife, it was in Danum that I saw the greatest number of orangutans on my research trip.
 It was incredibly rewarding to watch these animals make their beds in the evening, right in the top canopies of the forest, although after a few days, you do get a crick in your neck from constantly looking up!
 There are also lots of trails which range from one to six hours long, so there really is something for everyone.

 The lesser visited Tabin Wildlife Reserve felt a little different to Danum.
 It is a little closer to the Lahad Datu district, which is known as a hub of cocoa and palm oil plantations.
-Understandably, I think this could put some people off on first impressions.
+Understandably, I think this could put some people off on first impressions (but by visiting Tabin and other rainforests in Borneo you’re helping preserve them by encouraging authorities to continue to protect these amazing environments).
 Tabin does not offer quite the immersive rainforest experience compared to Danum as it is not quite as dense, however, the more open rainforest composition allows it to shine in a different way.